Code-Institute-Submissions/JoGorska-Luxury_cat_hotel_AugResub/README.md

 ### Tools used
 - Bootstrap
-- Google Chrome dev tools for debugging
+- Google Chrome dev tools and Unicorn Revealer for debugging
 - Google Lighthouse for audits
-- vsCode to correct the code

-## Media

-???
+- Stack Overflow

 ## Acknowledgements